 The Star Coin project started in October 2014 as an astronomy education approach for the visually handicapped.
 I had recently learned how to design and print two 3D objects over several months using FreeCAD and the MakerBot 3D printers at the Case Western Reserve University think[box].
 I was also working as an astronomy department volunteer at the Cleveland Museum of Natural History (CMNH) at the time.
 The planetarium director, Jason Davis, mentioned their collaboration with the Cleveland Sight Center teaching astronomy.
 Putting this together with my recent 3D printing interest, it seemed like a great opportunity to print constellations in tactile form.
 Jason helped set up the first meeting with the Cleveland Sight Center in November 2014.
 An initial test print of the Big Dipper was shown to them.
 The response was quite heartfelt as one person said he never really understood what the Big Dipper was until he felt this 3D model.
 Subsequent changes were made in sizing and layout to arrive at the designs shown on this page.
 Further development of the designs and methods for use are planned as the education approach is developed.
 Beyond the coincidence of 3D printing and astronomy there was a third opportunity that provided access to 3D printers.
 I had been attended a monthly meeting of electronics enthusiasts in a MeetUp group, Charged Conversation.
 Rick Pollack, president of MakerGear, was at one of these meetings and saw what I was doing.
 He generously offered to supply sets of the star coins in ABS plastic for CMNH and the Cleveland Sight Center at no cost.
 Great things happen in threes.

 Each constellation is on a 50 mm diameter disk, although this can be adjusted when printed.
 The top of the disk has a hole so that it can be put on a beaded chain as a set.
+Black material with white painted stars gives the best contrast for those with limited visiion.
 In a planetarium, sets of these could be used during the regular planetarium show.
-At the bottom, the three letter constellation abbreviations were intially used.
+At the bottom, the three letter constellation abbreviations were initially used.
 This was replaced by a reference number that can be used as part of a quiz in a classroom setting.
 It also makes it easier for those who are not yet skilled at using Braille.
-Along with this, we have attached magnetic sheeting to the back of each disk (deflect-o Magnetic Vent Cover).
+Along with this, we have attached thin magnetic sheeting to the back of each disk (deflect-o Magnetic Vent Cover).
 Each student has a small metal board about 1x1 ft (from the office supply section of a discount store).
 The relative orientation of the constellations to each other can be taught by placement on the board.
-Comical stories about the proximity of constellations can make this fun for the students.
+Comical stories about the proximity of constellations and stories of the mythical characters can make this fun for the students.

 Feel free to use and distribute these.
 I would appreciate your feedback to help develop the materials and teaching approaches: Bruce Bream, email@example.com.